Twisted Superfields: Dynamical Symmetry Breaking

 A difference from the Standard Model in the above symmetry breaking is that there is an extra U(1) field (the $Z'$) that acquires a mass well below the electroweak scale.
 This will be discussed in more detail later in this section and in section 5.

-In the above symmetry breaking, the SU(3) gluons of the Standard Model come from the $A_{1\mu }$ gauge bosons, while the SU(2) weak fields come from the $A_{2\mu}$ gauge bosons.
-The U(1) fields in the model are a mixture of $A_{1\mu }$ and $A_{2\mu }$ gauge bosons.
+In the above symmetry breaking, the SU(3) gluons of the Standard Model come from the $A^a_{1\mu }$ gauge bosons, while the SU(2) weak fields come from the $A^a_{2\mu}$ gauge bosons.
+The U(1) fields in the model are a mixture of $A^0_{1\mu }$ and $A^A_{2\mu }$ gauge bosons.
 The progression of the U(1) fields through the various stages of symmetry breaking is discussed in detail below.

-Via the Brout-Englert-Higgs mechanism, the scalar vevs $\bar{\phi }_{23} ,\bar{\tilde{\phi }}_{23} $ impart unification-scale masses to $A_{2\mu }^{4} ,A_{2\mu }^{5} ,A_{2\mu }^{6} ,A_{2\mu }^{7} $ as well as one diagonal gauge boson.
+Via the Brout-Englert-Higgs mechanism, the scalar vevs $\bar{\phi }_{23}$ and $\bar{\tilde{\phi }}_{23} $ impart unification-scale masses to $A_{2\mu }^{4} ,A_{2\mu }^{5} ,A_{2\mu }^{6}$ and $A_{2\mu }^{7} $ as well as to one diagonal gauge boson.
 Consequently, the gauge symmetry is broken down to SU(3)$\times$SU(2)$\times$U(1)$\times$U(1).
-To see the group structure of the remaining massless U(1) gauge fields, it is helpful to use the notation of eq \eqref{GrindEQ__1_7_} and re-expand the gauge fields into the linear combinations below: \begin{widetext}
+To see the group structure of the remaining massless diagonal gauge fields, it is helpful to use the notation of eq \eqref{GrindEQ__1_7_} and re-expand the gauge fields into the linear combinations below: \begin{widetext}

 where $A_{\mu }^{U} $ acquires a unification-scale mass, but $A_{\mu }^{Y} $ and $A_{\mu }^{Y'} $ remain massless.
 In order to achieve the relation